dustinpfister/blog_posts/_posts/js-javascript-example-digital-art-reduce-pool.md

 <!-- more -->

-## This object pool reduction digital art javaScript exampke and what to know before hand
+## This object pool reduction digital art javaScript example and what to know before hand

+This is a post on a full client side javaScript project example that is just a simple digital art project involving object pools and canvas elements.
+This is then not in any way a blog post that is intended for people that are new to javaScript in general so if you are still new to javaScript you might want to start out with a [getting started post with native javaScript](/2018/11/27/js-getting-started/).

 ### The current source code is up on Github